- You do not have any products in your shopping cart yet.

 Kieninger took the chance to make a big step: In the old narrow buildings no efficient production flow was possible.
 So Kieninger decided in 1988 to build up new premises in Aldingen’s industrial zone.

 After one year of planning and another year of construction time Kieninger moved to the new premises in 1990 and a 5.500 m² large production area, all at ground level, was at their disposal.
 The new premises but also very high investments overcharged the clock company.
 In order to avoid severe consequences, the company Mahr, who at that time had been working with Kieninger for more than 60 years in the sector of measurement devices, acquired the share majority at Kieninger in 1991.
 Stephan Gais, a Mahr family member, took over as Managing Director.
 As part of a restructuring program of their activities Mahr sold Kieninger to the American company Howard Miller at the end of 1993, already.
 The family owned company from Zeeland, Michigan, is the world’s biggest clock manufacturer and has a high demand of clock movements itself.
-Exclusive large watches from the Kieninger watch manufactory.
+Exclusive large clocks from the Kieninger clock manufactory.

 Time in its most beautiful form